Actor Portrayals.

-an add-on treatment
+NOURIANZ® is an add-on treatment for “off” episodes.

 NOURIANZ works together with your current levodopa/carbidopa regimen to reduce “off” episodes in Parkinson’s disease (PD).

-NOURIANZ is the first and only treatment for
+NOURIANZ is the first and only treatment for “off” episodes in Parkinson’s disease (PD) that lifts the brake of adenosine

 Image of a brake pedal symbolizes adenosine, which limits movement in the body

-This is like lifting the brake in a car, helping to
+This is like lifting the brake in a car, helping to increase movement if you are experiencing “off” time.

-Watch how NOURIANZ (istradefylline) lifts the brake of adenosine
+(istradefylline) lifts the brake of

-Watch how NOURIANZ (istradefylline)
+Watch how NOURIANZ

-lifts the brake of adenosine
+(istradefylline) lifts the brake of

 NOURIANZ was shown to reduce “off” time in clinical trials